 - the page(s) visited

-For more information on how your privacy is safeguarded in relation to web analytics, see the Standard on Privacy and Web Analytics.
+For more information on how your privacy is safeguarded , see the Standard on Privacy and Web Analytics.

-If you have any questions about the accessibility of this site or if you are having trouble accessing information, you can contact us our Webmaster.
+Contact our webmaster if you have any questions about the accessibility of this site or if you have difficulty accessing information.